 While in the M.A. in Psychology degree program at Saybrook University, students may decide to apply to continue to the Psychology doctoral program.
 Once such students have completed the modified admissions process to the doctoral program, they may be accepted on the condition of completion of the M.A. degree requirements (i.e., successful completion of the thesis or project and all other degree requirements).
-Students that are accepted on the condition of completion of the M.A. degree may take an additional 9 credits of coursework while completing the thesis or project.
+Students who are accepted on the condition of completion of the M.A. degree may take an additional 9 credits of coursework while completing the thesis or project.
 If the student is admitted to the doctoral program, these 9 credits will be considered toward the Ph.D. degree.
-If the student does not continue to the doctoral program does not commence until the M.A. is complete.
-Such students will be required to adhere to the University catalog that is in place when they matriculate into to the doctoral program (i.e., after completion of the thesis/project), not the catalog in place at the time of their conditional acceptance into the doctoral program.
-In terms of transfer credits for students once they have attained the master's degree in Psychology, a maximum of 30 credit hours may be applied toward the Ph.D. in Psychology.
+If the student does not continue to the doctoral program, those additional credits completed are awarded toward the M.A. degree.
+That is, admission into the Ph.D. program does not commence until the M.A. is complete.
+Such students will be required to adhere to the University catalog that is in place when they matriculate into the Ph.D. program (i.e., after completion of the thesis/project), not the catalog in place at the time of their conditional acceptance into the Ph.D. program.
+In terms of transfer credits for students once they have attained the M.A. in Psychology at Saybrook, a maximum of 30 credit hours may be applied toward the Ph.D. in Psychology.

 Graduates of the M.A.
 Psychology program with specializations in Creativity, Innovation, & Leadership (CIL), Consciousness, Spirituality, and Integrative Health (CSIH), and Existential and Humanistic Psychology (EHP) are well-equipped for a wide range of fulfilling career opportunities.
-With the CIL specialization, students can pursue careers in leadership and organizational development, working as consultants, trainers, or managers in various industries, fostering innovation and creativity within teams and organizations.
-The CSIH specialization opens doors to careers in holistic health settings, wellness centers, or in integrative health, promoting well-being and facilitating individuals' spiritual and conscious growth.
+With the CIL specialization, students can pursue careers in leadership and organizational development, working as consultants, trainers, and/or managers in various industries, fostering innovation and creativity within teams and organizations.
+The CSIH specialization opens doors to careers in holistic health education, guidance, consulting, and mentoring; consciousness and spirituality teaching and research; psionics; and integrative health/wellness centers, and industry, promoting well-being and individuals' spiritual and conscious growth healthspan and vibrant longevity.
 Graduates with the EHP specialization can explore careers such as humanistic fields as psychology educators, offering a compassionate and existential approach to professional and personal development.
 Additionally, these specializations provide a strong foundation for further doctoral studies, enabling students to pursue advanced research or academic positions in their chosen areas of specialization.

 The M.A.
 Psychology program helps students develop professional skills from our experiential learning curriculum, empowering them to promote life-enhancing transformative change in individuals and community development programs.
-Graduates of this program will be positioned to advance their existing careers, begin a new career path, or to continue their education in a Ph.D.
+Graduates of this program will be positioned to advance their existing careers, begin a new career path, and/or to continue their education in a Ph.D.
 Psychology program.
-With a strong foundation in psychology, graduates may find work as researchers, teachers, consultants, mediators, and many other career paths.
+With a strong foundation in psychology, graduates may find work as researchers, teachers, consultants, mediators, and explore many other career paths.